 US Airways’ sale of 10 Embraer E-190s cost the airline $49 million in the fourth quarter.
 Included in the charge was a $42 million write-down in the aircraft’s value, while the remaining $7 million represented non-cash charges associated with loans.
 This charge, however, is still less than losses the carrier would have made if it had continued operating the aircraft, which have been sold to Republic Airways in a non-cash deal (DAILY, Oct.
 15, 2009).

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Disposal Of 10 E-Jets Cost US Airways $49 Million In 4QAirlines Face New Pilot-Training Mandates, ExpensesSIA Schedules First Multi-Sector ASPIRE FlightBetter But Worse At CessnaBio Company Working To Boost Jatropha As Jet Fuel SourceAmtrak Steps Up Inves".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Disposal Of 10 E-Jets Cost US Airways $49 Million In 4QAirlines Face New Pilot-Training Mandates, ExpensesSIA Schedules First Multi-Sector ASPIRE FlightBetter But Worse At CessnaBio Company Working To Boost Jatropha As Jet Fuel SourceAmtrak Steps Up Inves".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.